Simpang Symbiosis

 Energy system – Harnessing ‘by-products’

-The Forest Communities will house more than 2/3 of the residences, with a variety of housing typologies from SoHo to our proposed forest-residential and forest-mix living, with the other 1/3 living within the manufacturing and farming community.
+Over two-thirds of residents will live in forest communities, with a variety of housing typologies from SoHo to our innovative forest-residential and forest-mix living arrangements.
+The remaining third will reside within the manufacturing and farming communities.

 Circular economy – Job creation

-Simpang Symbiosis is also able to create the necessary jobs for the population and more importantly facilitate a circular economy.
-This achieved by addressing the three economic sectors of primary, secondary and tertiary industries.
+Simpang Symbiosis will also create the necessary jobs for the population and more importantly, facilitate a circular economy.
+This is achieved by addressing the primary, secondary, and tertiary economic sectors and is the outcome of our third strategy—creating self-sufficient systems that spur the needed paradigm shift towards self-sufficiency.

-This is a part of a group project, thanks for the cooperation of Athira Radhakrishnan, Gu Qianhua, Robin Alviedo, Wong Yi Suen and Wang Shiyu.
+This project was made possible through the collaboration of Athira Radhakrishnan, Gu Qianhua, Robin Alviedo, Wong Yi Suen, and Wang Shiyu.

 error: Unable to select content